nrwade0/edX/README.md

-HarvardX Data Science Professional Certificate
+# HarvardX Data Science Professional Certificate

+The assesments are usually completed on Datacamp, and the scripts for the section tests (if any) do not necessitate saving.

 1. R basics
 2. Visualization